 Note: As I participated in the test runs and Thinh was still trying to narrow down all the endless possibilities Hoi An cuisine has to offer, your tour might be slightly different from mine.
 You’d best contact him via the Hoi An Cycling website or find him at Phin Coffee.

 Affiliate & sponsorship disclaimer: All opinions expressed in this post are 100% my own.
 I did not receive any payments, discounts, or freebies from the businesses mentioned in this post in exchange for a mention.
-I am, however, member of the Booking.com, Baulao.com, Viator, and Amazon affiliate programs; this means I will receive a commission for any completed sale on those sites if buy something after entering those sites coming from my website.
+I am, however, member of the Booking.com, Baulao.com, and Get Your Guide affiliate programs; this means I will receive a commission for any completed sale on those sites if buy something after entering those sites coming from my website.